georgekimaninjoroge/georgekimaninjoroge/README.md

 "Syntax is just the friction of the pen; code is the freedom of the mind."

-Hello, I'm George Kimani! 👋 Currently a Full-Stack Developer and CS student at Zetech University, Nairobi, building tools for environments where performance, security, and reliability aren't optional.
+Hello, I'm George Kimani! 👋 Software developer based in Nairobi.
+I believe there's always a better way to build things; leaner, faster, and more honest about the constraints people actually face.

 <br/>